-Florida Fish and Wildlife Conservation Commission provides boaters with all the information they need to get on the water thanks to Google Maps Platform.
+“Florida Fish and Wildlife Conservation Commission provides boaters with all the information they need to get on the water thanks to Google Maps Platform.”

-The Florida Fish and Wildlife Conservation Commission works to improve recreational boating access in Florida through renovation of existing boating access facilities; construction of new boating access facilities; and promoting safe and enjoyable boating throughout Florida’s vast waterways.
+The Florida Fish and Wildlife Conservation Commission works to improve recreational boating access in Florida through renovation of existing boating access facilities, construction of new boating access facilities — and promoting safe and enjoyable boating throughout Florida’s vast waterways.

 The Florida Public Boat Ramp Finder was launched in February 2012.
-While there are other local or regional websites operated by municipalities or private businesses, the Florida Public Boat Ramp Finder is the only website that describes all the public boats ramps throughout Florida, regardless of ownership, location or capacity.
+While there are other local or regional websites operated by municipalities or private businesses, this site is the only website that describes all the public boat ramps throughout Florida, regardless of ownership, location or capacity.
 With well over 1,700 boat launch ramps in the database, the ability to effectively query it to find the exact boat launch ramps of interest is paramount.
 Query results are returned in both tabular and map format, providing users with maximum flexibility.

 The Florida Public Boat Ramp Finder provides a well-integrated approach, using Google Maps Platform within an overarching application.
 A companion web database application is used by FWC staff and collaborating agencies to verify, update and correct information displayed through the Florida Public Boat Ramp Finder.
 This secure web application also relies upon Google Maps Platform.

 Accurate reporting of boat ramp locations is easily verified with Google Maps Platform.
 High-resolution aerial photography even allows staff to verify the number of parking spaces, restroom locations and other features associated with boat ramps.
 Maintaining and serving accurate data is of critical importance to the FWC.
 The use of accurate street maps and recent aerial photography as provided through the Google Maps Platform facilitates preliminary data verification from the office — without the need to immediately visit sites in person.